Understanding Form I-9: A Guide for Employers and Employees

 Can employees use expired documents to prove their identity and work eligibility?

 No, only unexpired documents can be used to establish identity and employment eligibility.
-Expired documents are not acceptable.
+Also, Expired documents are not acceptable.

 What happens if an employer fails to complete or retain Form I-9?